GX-CHEN/med-record/README.md

 ### Login with different roles

-- There are two role permissions: doctor and patient.
+- There are two user roles: doctor and patient.
 The login page is the same.
-- Two language can switch using top-left icon
+- Two languages (English/Chinese) can switch using top-left icon

 <p float="left">
 <img src="screenshots/login.jpg" alt="Login Page"  width="260"/>